Hello! I’m Alicia

 Education

-M.L.I.S.
-Masters in Library and Information Science (2011).
+M.A.
+Library and Information Science (2011).
 University of South Florida.

 B.A.
 Interdisciplinary Social Sciences (2009).
 University of South Florida, Sarasota-Manatee.